 How long will it take to finish my MBA in entrepreneurship online?

-An online MBA in entrepreneurship can be completed in as few as two years for full-time students.
-Part-time students in an online MBA in Innovation and Entrepreneurship program can complete their studies in three years.
-There are also accelerated online MBAs that can be completed in 18 months.
-Note that accelerated programs move quickly, are strenuous, and take full-time dedication.
-You’ll also encounter the two-year executive MBAs designed for managers with several years of related job experience.
+An online MBA programs in entrepreneurship are typically completed in around two years for full-time students and three years for part-time students.
+There are also accelerated online MBA programs that can be completed in 18 months.
+Note that accelerated programs move quickly, are strenuous, and require full-time study.
+You’ll also encounter the two-year executive MBA programs designed for working managerial professionals with several years of related job experience.

 Can I earn my MBA in entrepreneurship 100% online?